TGDivy/TGDivy/README.md

 ## 💬🌞

-> The truth is not for all men, but for those who seek it. ~ Ayn Rand
+> I never dwell on what happened.
+You can't change it.
+Move forward. ~ Joan Rivers

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )